simongarisch/97_things_every_programmer/README.md

 89: Use the right algorithm and data structure.

 90: Verbose logging will disturb your sleep.
 Too much logging can be as useless as none at all.

+91: WET dilutes performance bottlenecks.
+The antithesis of DRY is WET (Write Every Time).
+With WET, we have 10 different implementations that we need to find and fix and the performance bottleneck is harder to see.

+92: When programmers and testers collaborate.
+The magic of successful teamwork begins.

+93: Write code as if you had to support it for the rest of your life.

+94: Write small functions using examples.

+95: Write tests for people.
+Good tests act as documentation for the code they are testing.

+96: You gotta care about the code.
+Good programming lies in taking a professional approach and wanting to write the best software that you can.

+97: Your customers to not mean what they say.
+The problem is that customers don't always tell you the whole truth.
+They use customer speak, not developer speak.
+So how do you deliver a software product under these circumstances?
+Interact with them more.
+Discuss requirements in detail from the outset.
+Get feedback early and often.